 Are canvas tents good for winter camping?

-Canvas tents are excellent under the winter elements, especially when they are listed to be waterproof, windproof, and snow-proof; do be sure to check that the canvas tent of your choice can hold the amount of regular snow in your area and withstand wind speeds that are the norm for your area.
+Canvas tents are excellent under the winter elements, especially when they are listed to be waterproof, windproof, and snow-proof.
+Be sure to check that the canvas tent of your choice can hold the amount of regular snow in your area and withstand wind speeds that are normal for your area.
 Furthermore, canvas tents hold warmth very well.
 Sometimes, canvas tents have an integrated stove vent so that you can build fires within your tent.